gdiaz384/py3TranslateLLM/README.md

         - For LLMs, identifying any speakers by name, sex and optionally other metrics like age and occupation.
         - Removing and/or substituting strings that should not be translated prior to forming paragraphs and prior to submitting text for translation, examples of removed or altered text: [＠クロエ] [r] [repage] [heart].
             - This should help the LLM/NMT understand the submitted text as contiguous 'paragraphs' better.
-    - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
-This should result in a further boost in translation quality.
     - Other translation techniques omit one or all of the above.
 Providing this information _should_ dramatically increase the translation quality when translating context heavy languages, like Japanese.
     - **If translating from context heavy languages, like English, there should not be any or only small differences in translation quality**.
 Just use G-Translate instead for such languages.
+    - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
+This should result in a further boost in translation quality.
-    - The intent is to help translators by cutting down on the most time consuming aspect of creating quality dialogue translations, the editing phase, and to have a program that complements other automated parsing and script extraction programs.
+    - The intent is to increase the productivity of translators by cutting down the time required for the most time consuming aspect of creating quality dialogue translations, the editing phase, and to have a program that complements other automated parsing and script extraction programs.
     - Other programs can be used to find and parse small bits of untranslated text in text files and images.
 This program focuses on dialogue.
     - While it is not the emphasis of this program, there is some code to help extract dialogue from certain common formats and then reinsert it automatically after translation including automatic handling of word wrap.
 - For the spreadsheet formats (.csv, xlsx, .xls, .ods):